GauthamJr/Recipe/README.md

 Endpoints are tested using the Postman

-The complete data stored in the H2 Database
+The complete data stored in the H2 Database http://localhost:8080/h2-console

+once you enter this link you can Run this query to load all the data that is present in the H2-Database -> Select * from RECIPE

 Method: POST
 Now when you load up the loadRecipes Endpoint: http://localhost:8080/api/recipes/load